Connecting travel trailer batteries – there’s no magic way of doing it!

 In practice, a 300 plus amp hour AGM battery will provide the peak power required for any RV.
 It also has ample energy capacity.
 AGM batteries are thus a good choice if space and weight permits

-Connecting caravan batteries
+Connecting travel trailer batteries

 To ease handling, (or obtain higher voltage, or higher current) batteries can be connected together.
 There are two main ways of doing so.